saeedsamimi995/New-Clustering-of-Breast-Cancer-Subtypes-Using-Gene-Expression-Data-and-the-BIGCLAM-Method/README.md

 #### 3. Data Augmentation Ablation Study
 Compares performance with and without data augmentation:
 - **Without augmentation**: Training on original imbalanced data
-- **With augmentation**: Training on balanced augmented data (Gaussian noise injection)
+- **With augmentation**: Training on balanced augmented data using SMOTE (Synthetic Minority Oversampling Technique)

 **Purpose**: Validates the impact of augmentation on model performance and justifies the augmentation strategy.
+SMOTE generates synthetic samples by interpolating between existing samples in feature space, which is more biologically plausible than Gaussian noise for gene expression data.

 ```bash
 python src/analysis/augmentation_ablation.py --dataset gse96058_data